 Preheat oven to 350.
 Butter and flour a 13×9 inch pan.
 Set aside.

 In a small bowl, toss together the 1/4 cup flour with the fruit and nuts to coat.
 Set aside.

 In a large bowl or the bowl of a stand mixer, beat together the butter and sugar until well combined.
-Beat in egg then mix in the remaining 1 cup flour, spices, baking soda, and salt with a hand or stand mixer.
+Beat in egg then mix in the remaining 1 cup flour, spices, baking powder, and salt with a hand or stand mixer.
 Fold in the fruit/nut mixture.
 Spread the thick dough in an even layer in pan.